rizac/stream2segment/README.md

 source env/bin/activate
 ```

-*
-To check you are in the right env, type:
+*Check: To check you are in the right env, type: `which pip` and you should see it's pointing inside the env folder*
-which pip
-you should see it's pointing inside the env folder
-*

 Install numpy, to be done first of all
 ```